smakeev/SwiftWhen/README.md

 }
 ```

 Here ```=?``` is an operator which assign right value to the left local only if right value is not nil, otherwise it does not change it.
+The default result here was assigned to the ```nonOptionalResult``` at the initialization process.